Furthur (bus): Participants

 The group decided to dress in red, white, and blue stripes (so they could claim to be loyal patriots), maybe with distinctive patterns so they'd be easier for future film-goers to tell apart.
-They brought a Confederate flag, too.
+They also brought a Confederate flag.
 Their haircuts were conservative; long hair came into fashion with the Beatles.

 Tom Wolfe's book gives the misleading impression he was a participant (he met Kesey the following year).
 Carolyn "Mountain Girl" Adams Garcia (not present) is often confused with Cathy Casamo.
 Kesey's wife Faye is sometimes included, and Furthur-painter Roy Sebern.
 Robert Stone met them briefly in New York city.

 Drugs

 Kesey had a generous supply of the then-legal psychedelic drug LSD, and they reportedly also took 500 Benzedrine pills (speed), and a shoebox full of rolled marijuana cigarettes.

 They were stopped several times by law enforcement, but explained to the officers they were filmmakers.
 LSD wasn't actually made illegal until 1966.
 At the time of the bus run drug use had received too little media attention for officials to be alarmed.